 - Pass the National Council Licensure Examination for Registered Nurses.
 Upon completing a bachelor’s degree in nursing, graduates need to pass the NCLEX-RN to become licensed.
 This primarily multiple-choice exam tests aspiring RNs on their critical thinking skills in addition to the knowledge they gained in nursing school.

 - Consider an advanced degree.
-Licensed RNs interested in learning how to provide care for patients with eating disorders are likely to find that completing an advanced degree, such as an online Master of Science in Nursing (MSN), with a concentration in psychiatric mental health, can prepare them with the skills and knowledge to provide compassionate, holistic care to patients struggling with eating disorders.
+Licensed RNs interested in learning how to provide care for patients with eating disorders are likely to find that completing an advanced degree, such as an MSN nursing online program, with a concentration in psychiatric mental health, can prepare them with the skills and knowledge to provide compassionate, holistic care to patients struggling with eating disorders.

 - Consider certification.
 Licensed nurses who have accrued at least 2,500 hours of eating disorder experience under a supervisor approved by the International Association of Eating Disorders Professionals (IADEP) can apply for IADEP certification.
 Other certification requirements include completing an application, becoming an IADEP member, completing core coursework, and passing a final exam.